Anvesh2103/Linear_Regression_Assignment_BoomBikes/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by IIITB(Upgrad).
-- This project was based on the BoomBikes sharing.
+- This project is based on the BoomBikes sharing.

 ## Contact